San Sebastiano al Palatino: History and excavation

 The medieval church is accessed from the Via Bonaventura, from the Forum.
 It sits on a rectangular terrace, 110 by 150 metres, whose brick substructure dates back to the reign of the final Flavian Emperor, Domitian.
 Excavations carried out at the beginning of the twentieth century revealed the concrete foundation of a peripteral temple, 60 metres long and 40 metres wide.
 It may be the remains of the unidentifiable Temple of Divus Augustus, which was dedicated in the first century CE and rebuilt by Domitian after it was destroyed in a fire.
 It may also be the temple built by the emperor Elagabalus in the third century.

 The temple was replaced by a church and an attached monastery in the tenth century.
 It was dedicated to the Virgin Mary, Saint Sebastian, and Saint Zoticus, which can be read in an inscription that also contains the name of the founder of monastery, a physician named "Peter".
 Originally the church was known as Santa Maria in Pallara, after the Palladium, the ancient image of Athena from Troy which - along with some of the most sacred objects in pagan Rome - was allegedly kept in a pagan temple on the same site.
 In 1061, the church was given to the abbot of Montecassino.
 It was then dedicated to Saint Sebastian.

 The structure that stands today is the result of a rebuilding in 1624 by the Barberini family, during the rule of Pope Urban VIII.
+It is the seat of a Bailiff of the Sovereign Military Order of Malta (currently Prince Urbano Barberini).